Choose A Condition:

 *The same patients may not have responded at each time point.

-ACR20 responses are based on imputed data using treatment failure, last observation carried forward (LOCF) for partially missing data, and nonresponder imputation (NRI) for completely missing data.
+†ACR20 responses are based on imputed data using treatment failure, last observation carried forward for partially missing data, and nonresponder imputation for completely missing data.

-In this intention-to-treat (ITT) analysis, patients were considered to be nonresponders if they experienced any of the following: increased the dose of MTX or oral corticosteroids over baseline for PsA not as part of early escape; initiated treatment with DMARDs, systemic immunosuppressives, treatment with oral, intravenous (IV), or intramuscular (IM) corticosteroids, and/or biologics for PsA; met early escape criteria at Week 16 and started concomitant medication intervention; or discontinued treatment due to an unsatisfactory therapeutic effect.
+‡In this ITT analysis, patients were considered to be nonresponders if they experienced any of the following: increased the dose of MTX or oral corticosteroids over baseline for PsA not as part of early escape; initiated treatment with DMARDs, systemic immunosuppressives, treatment with oral, IV, or intramuscular corticosteroids, and/or biologics for PsA; met early escape criteria at Week 16 and started concomitant medication intervention; or discontinued treatment due to an unsatisfactory therapeutic effect.

 §Treatment failure criteria were not applied after Week 24.